Wood helps Giants beat Rockies for 9th straight meeting – KION546

 Wood (3-2) lost his previous two starts.
 He got into jam in the first inning before getting Elias Díaz to strike out looking, and the left-hander also fanned Garrett Hampson looking to end the fourth with a runner on second after the Rockies scored an unearned run.

-Wood allowed seven hits and struck out four in 5 1/3 innings.
+Wood allowed seven hits and struck out four in 5 1/3 innings while throwing 104 pitches – more than he threw in any game last season.

+“It felt really good to hit that mark,” Wood said.
+“My slider is usually a good groundball pitch for me typically and to be heater dominant and changeup dominant and have that many groundball outs and not allow extra-base hits was really nice.”

 Yonathan Daza singled, doubled and tripled for the Rockies.
 C.J.
 Cron and José Iglesias each had two hits.